Samsung/tizen-docs/docs/application/dotnet/guides/opentk/work-with-skiasharp.md

 ## Sample Application

-An implementation of OpenTK sample app is made that uses SkiaSharp to draw text on a rotating cube.
+An implementation of OpenTK sample app is made, which uses SkiaSharp to draw text on a rotating cube.

 For more information, see [sample application](https://github.com/Samsung/Tizen-CSharp-Samples/tree/dev/TV/CubeWithSkiaSharp).